chrisadkin/Argo-Data-Pipeline-Gallery/README.md

 # Overview

 A collection of docker images (one initially) that can be incorporated into an Argo workflow in order to create data pipilines.
-The ultimate aim of this repo is to showcase:
+The ultimate aim of this repo is to showcase via data pipeline user cases:

-- Portworx data services, through the lens of data pipelines
+- Portworx data services
-- SQL Server 2022 S3 object virtualization via data pipeline use cases
+- SQL Server 2022 S3 object virtualization

 # Prerequisites